 - Legs: kangaroos have powerful legs used for hoping.

-- Pouch: Female kangaroos possess a pouch in the belly that possess mammary glands.
+- Pouch: Female kangaroos possess a pouch in the belly that possesses mammary glands.

 - Skin: Kangaroos’ skin possesses fur of different colors depending upon species and gender.